 One of the quickest ways is to help them find kinder friends.

-And one of the easiest way to do that is to ask your kids’ teachers who the kind kids are.
+And one of the easiest ways to do that is to ask your kids’ teachers who the kind kids are.

 But if you’re concerned your child is showing “Mean Girl” Behavior there are several things you can do to put an end to it.

-How do I make sure my kid is kind when I’m not there?
+11. How do I make sure my kid is kind when I’m not there to remind them to be kind?

 One simple way I remind my kids to be kind when I’m not with them is with these Kindness Lunchbox Notes I sneak into their lunches.

-How can I teach my kid to stand up for their friends?
+12. How can I teach my kid to stand up for their friends and be an upstander?

 We have to practice this because this is a learned skill.